endjin/Endjin.RecommendedPractices.Bicep/README.md

 1. The `README.md` will be partially auto-generated based on the `main.bicep` and `metadata.json` files.
     - Fill in the `Description` and `Examples` sections of the README manually.
 1. Commit the changes and push up the branch.
-1. Open an pull request with the changes.
+1. Open a pull request with the changes.